You've been invited to the party of the century, and you're having a blast. Suddenly you look up at the clock and see that it's way past midnight.

 - He's offering to call a cab for anyone who has had too much to drink.
 At the first sign of the host showing people the door, you need to wrap up your conversation, give a few air kisses to the kind people who hosted your party, and leave.

 - The coats that were graciously placed in the back room have made an appearance on the arm of the sofa.
 If your host took your coat and made it disappear to another room when you arrived, and then it shows up again just as quickly, the host is letting you know he wants you to take it…and go.
 Thank the host for getting your coat, give him or her a hug with a heartfelt thank you, and find the door.
+Even if others don't take the hint right away, your departure might spark an awareness in the rest of the crowd.

 - She hasn't offered anyone a drink in the past hour.
 As long as the refreshments are flowing, you can rest assured that the host is still enjoying her guests.
 However, when she's had enough or thinks that her guests have, she'll end the drinks.
 Or she may call "last round," a not-so-subtle way of saying that she's ready for everyone to leave.